keeks-mtl/petiole/testing.md

 - Check that you can not like a plant unless logged in and that it redirects the user to the log in page.
 - Visit the plant page of a plant that was liked by a user and check that the like button is red(or liked).
 - Visit a plant page of a plant that was not liked by the user and check that the like button is grey(or not liked).
-- Check that a user can't like a plant multiple times
+- Check that a user can't like a plant multiple times .
-    - the plant id isn't added to their liked_plant array on the database
+    - the plant id isn't added to their liked_plant array on the database.
     - The plant_like number isn't incremented on the database.

 #### Responsiveness Testing